Pole Attachment Policy

 - The integrity of SWEPCO Texas pole grounds and connections to ground rods shall not be jeopardized.

 - Service Drops are to be taken off the strand at least 15 inches from the outside of the pole using a crimp-on method, not off the pole with temporary equipment (j-hooks, etc.).
 Multiple Attachments to the pole are not allowed.
+If found, we may charge this as an additional attachment of the pole.

 - Encroaching into the Communication Worker Safety Zone or into the Electrical Space is not permissible, even at road crossings.
 If the Communication Company is unable to meet any NESC code requirements for clearances above roads, SWEPCO Texas may rearrange its facilities, when possible, request others rearrange their facilities, or replace the pole at the attacher’s expense.
 The Communications Company will work with the other attachers to coordinate rearrangements, if feasible, and any expenses for such work.
 Measurements are to be taken from the ground up, not from SWEPCO Texas’s facilities down.